 A family with an AGI of $380,000 with a child in first grade and a child in fifth grade:

-To participate in the Affordability Initiative, please fill out our Affordability Initiative Commitment form by December 9, 2016 and submit with a non-refundable deposit check for 10% of the projected tuition (you can use current tuition rates to determine the amount of your deposit or contact Nicole Weiss for help).
+To participate in the Affordability Initiative, please fill out our Affordability Initiative Commitment form by December 11, 2020 (new families only) and submit with a non-refundable deposit check for 10% of the projected tuition (you can use current tuition rates to determine the amount of your deposit or contact Nicole Weiss for help).
 In mid-January, contracts will be generated for returning students and a second payment of 10% will be required as accompaniment to the signed contract.
-After December 9, 2016, the minimum tuition will increase to 67.5%.
+After December 11, 2020, the minimum tuition will increase to 67.5%.

 The Board of Trustees sets tuition for Beit Rabban Day School mid-year for the next academic year as they look to balance the goal to ensure the necessary resources to support excellence in the classroom and beyond and questions of affordability for a wide range of families managing Jewish day school tuition along with the costs of living in New York City.